Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

         4 xc7z020
         ```

-    d.
-Type dow <tutorial_download_path>/zynq_fsbl.elf to download PetaLinux FSBL.
+    -  Type dow <tutorial_download_path>/zynq_fsbl.elf to download PetaLinux FSBL.

-    e.
-Type con to start execution of FSBL and then type stop to stop it.
+    -  Type con to start execution of FSBL and then type stop to stop it.

         ![](./media/image70.jpeg)

-    f.
-Type dow <tutorial_download_path>/u-boot.elf to download PetaLinux U- Boot.elf.
+    -  Type dow <tutorial_download_path>/u-boot.elf to download PetaLinux U- Boot.elf.

-    g.
-Type con to start execution of U-Boot.
+    -  Type con to start execution of U-Boot.
 On the serial terminal, the autoboot countdown message appears:

+      	```
-      	``Hit any key to stop autoboot: 3``
+        Hit any key to stop autoboot: 3
+        ```

-    h.
-Press **Enter**.
+    -  Press **Enter**.

         Automatic booting from U-Boot stops and a command prompt appears on
         the serial terminal.

         ![](./media/image71.jpeg)

-    i.
-At the XSCT Prompt, type stop.
+    -  At the XSCT Prompt, type stop.
 The U-Boot execution stops.

-    j.
-Type dow -data <tutorial_download_path>/image.ub 0x30000000 to
+    -  Type dow -data <tutorial_download_path>/image.ub 0x30000000 to
         download the Linux Kernel image at location 0x3000000.

-    k.
-Type con to start executing U-Boot.
+    -  Type con to start executing U-Boot.

-11. At the command prompt of the serial terminal, type bootm 0x30000000.
+11. At the command prompt of the serial terminal, type **bootm 0x30000000**.
+Press Enter.
 The Linux OS boots.

 12. If required, provide the Zynq login as **root** and the password as
     **root** on the serial terminal to complete booting the processor.